moq-wg/moq-transport/draft-ietf-moq-transport.md

 {{!I-D.draft-ietf-quic-reliable-stream-reset}} frame.
-This includes an open Subgroup exceeding its Delivery Timeout, early termination of subscription due to an UNSUBSCRIBE message, a publisher's decision to end the subscription early, or a SUBSCRIBE_UPDATE moving the end of the subscription to before the current Group.
+This includes an open Subgroup exceeding its Delivery Timeout, early termination of subscription due to an UNSUBSCRIBE message, a publisher's decision to end the subscription early, or a SUBSCRIBE_UPDATE moving the end of the subscription to before the current Group or the start after the current Group.

 A sender might send all objects in a Subgroup and the FIN on a QUIC stream, and then reset the stream.
 In this case, the receiving application would receive